1999 U.S. Open (golf)

 The 1999 United States Open Championship was the 99th U.S. Open, held June 17–20 at Pinehurst Resort Course No. 2 in Pinehurst, North Carolina.
 Payne Stewart won his second U.S. Open and third major championship, one stroke ahead of runner-up Phil Mickelson.

 After a birdie at the penultimate hole to regain an outright lead, Stewart sank a 15 ft par putt on the final hole for 279 (−1) and avoided a Monday playoff.
 He redeemed himself at the U.S. Open, after losing a four-stroke 54-hole lead the year before in San Francisco.
-Stewart did not get a chance to defend his title in 2000, as he died four months later in a plane crash.
+Stewart did not get a chance to defend his title in 2000, as he would die four months later in a plane crash.
 The U.S. Open was his eleventh and final PGA Tour win.

 Major winners Tiger Woods and Vijay Singh were in contention late in their final rounds, but each bogeyed and finished two strokes back, tied for third.

 This was the first U.S. Open at Pinehurst, which returned in 2005, 2014, and once again in 2024.
 Previously, it hosted the PGA Championship in 1936, the Ryder Cup in 1951, and the North and South Open from 1902 through 1951.
 More recently, it was the site of season-ending Tour Championship in 1991 and 1992.